One-shot quantum state redistribution and quantum Markov chains: Introduction

-\end{theorem} The difference between minimizing over the set~$\ME^{\epsilon^2/4,\psi'}$ versus~$\QMC$ appears to be minor, and is best understood from the definitions in Section~\ref{sec-background}.
-We believe the above result can be stated in terms of a minimization over all of~$\QMC$.
-As far as we know, this result is the first that operationally connects the cost of quantum state redistribution to Markov chains (even in the asymptotic i.i.d.\ setting).
+\end{corollary} Connections between quantum Markov chains and special cases of quantum state redistribution have been made, possibly implicitly, in several previous works.
+An example is in the compression of mixed states; see, e.g.,~\cite[Section VIII.E]{KN01-compression}.
+However, as far as we know, Theorem~\ref{thm:oneshotcondmutrelent} is the first result that operationally connects the \emph{cost\/} of quantum state redistribution in its most general form to a measure of distance from quantum Markov chains (even in the asymptotic i.i.d.\ setting).
 The best previously known achievable one-shot bound for the communication cost of state redistribution, namely,

-when the state~$\ket{\psi}^{RABC}$ is redistributed with error~$\Order(\epsilon)$ was due to Anshu, Jain, and Warsi~\cite{AJW18-Achievaility-QSR}.
-Note that~$\sigma^{C} \eqdef \psi'^{C}$ is a nearly optimal solution for Eq.~\eqref{eq:AJW-bound} as discussed in Ref.~\cite{CBR14-smooth-Imax}, and the product state~$\psi'^{RB} \tensor \psi'^{C}$ is a Markov state in the set~$\ME^{\epsilon^2/4,\psi'}$.
-So, the bound in Theorem~\ref{thm:oneshotcondmutrelent} is smaller than Eq.~\eqref{eq:AJW-bound} in the sense that the minimization is over a larger set.
+when the state~$\ket{\psi}^{RABC}$ is redistributed with error~$\Order(\epsilon)$ was due to Anshu, Jain, and Warsi~\cite{AJW18-Achievability-QSR}.
+Note that~$\sigma^{C} \eqdef \psi'^{C}$ is a nearly optimal solution for Eq.~\eqref{eq:AJW-bound} as discussed in ref.~\cite{CBR14-smooth-Imax}, and the product state~$\psi'^{RB} \tensor \psi'^{C}$ is a Markov state in the set~$\ME^{\epsilon^2/4,\psi'}$.
+So, the bound in Theorem~\ref{thm:oneshotcondmutrelent} is smaller than that in Eq.~\eqref{eq:AJW-bound} in the sense that the minimization is over a larger set.
 In the special case where~$\psi^{RBC}$ is a quantum Markov chain, our protocol has near-zero communication.
-This feature is not present in other protocols and their communication may be as large as ~$(1/2) \log |C|$.
+This feature is not present in other protocols and their communication may be as large as~$(1/2) \log |C|$.
+Moreover, in the case that register~$A$, or~$B$, or both~$A$ and~$B$ are trivial, our bound reduces to $\frac{1}{2}\Imax^{\epsilon}(R:C)$.
+The three cases correspond to state splitting, state merging, and compression without side-information, respectively, for which this bound is known to be the optimal communication cost in the one-shot case. \suppress{ In particular, if register~$R$ is trivial, our protocol achieves the optimal cost of zero qubits of communication by choosing~$\sigma^{BC} \eqdef \psi'^{BC}$, whereas the cost of the protocol in ref.~\cite{AJW18-Achievability-QSR}, stated in Eq.~\eqref{eq:AJW-bound} may be as large as~$(1/2) \log |C|$. }